Adam Milstead

 Adam Alexander Milstead (born July 3, 1987) is an American former mixed martial arts fighter who competed in the Light Heavyweight division of the Ultimate Fighting Championship.
 A professional competitor from 2009 up until 2018, he also competed for King of the Cage.
+Since retiring from the UFC, he now competes as a professional kayak angler across the country.

 Background

 Born and raised in Calvert, Maryland, Milstead began wrestling in the second grade, and was a standout in football and wrestling at Calvert High School, graduating in 2006.
 Milstead later continued his football career at the collegiate level for half a semester before dropping out.

 Adam got married in June 2020 to Pittsburgh native, Mary Rodavich.
 They have a yellow Labrador retriever, Cal, who is named after Adam’s hometown of Calvert County, MD.

+Adam is now a full-time corrosion control specialist (CP2) and a professional kayak angler.
+He competes in bass fishing tournaments and posts videos about his experiences on his YouTube channell.

 Mixed martial arts career

 Early career

 Milstead held an amateur record of 10–2 before making his professional MMA debut in May 2011.
 After losing his first match, he amassed a record of 7-1 before signing with the UFC.